nickp27/docker_nbminer_cuda11/README.md

  - amend the Dockerfile to allow for rolling updates
  - provide for environmental variables rather than manual input of algo and pool options
  - compile an UnRaid template
+ - I am currently testing a version with nvidia-settings and xorg for underclocking/overclocking

  Docker Hub link: https://hub.docker.com/r/akkipro27/docker_nbminer_cuda11